We are sorry, this accommodation is not available to book at the moment

-Accommodating 5 people, the apartment has a spacious living room connected with a fully equipped kitchen and a dining area, two double bedrooms, a single bedroom and two bathrooms.
+Accommodating 5 people, the apartment has a spacious living room connected with the kitchen, two double bedrooms, one single bedroom and two fully equipped bathrooms.
 The apartment features typical Eixample neighborhood balconies.

 BCN HA 4P BALMES PROVENCA has heating and air conditioning, there is also free WiFi.